cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 For simplicity of training, we will just configure one static user.
 For that you need to replace `TODO-STUDENT-EMAIL@loodse.training` with your `student-XX-xxxx@loodse.training` email in `values.yaml`.

-Also The default password for this  training is `password`.
+The default password for this  training is `password`.
 You can replace it by running command `htpasswd -bnBC 10 "" PASSWORD_HERE | tr -d ':\n' | sed 's/$2y/$2a/'` by replacing `PASSWORD_HERE` with your desired password and replace it in `values.yaml`.

 ```bash
 vim values.yaml